ASUS P8P67 (B3) Deluxe Motherboard Review

 With seven different variants of their P8P67 Series, this Deluxe version is a premium motherboard offering three PCI Express x16 slots, four USB 3.0 ports, four SATA6 ports, built in BlueTooth v2.1 + EDR, two Gigabit Ethernet ports, and DIGI+VRM's which fully support Intel's VRD12 specifications, which according to ASUS is a 16+2 phase design.

 Rather than forcing our viewers to sift though page after page of graphs, benchmarks and article fluff.
-Our motherboard reviews attempt to aid your purchasing decision by providing a high-level overview, showcasing best features along with vivid visual representation.
+Our motherboard reviews confirm Linux compatibility and attempt to aid your purchasing decision by providing a high-level overview, showcasing best features along with vivid visual representation of the product.
 Let's take a look.

 On January 31, 2011 Intel announced the detection of a design error in the new Intel 6 Series support chipset, also known as Cougar Point.
 This error caused degradation in SATA performance over time.
 ASUS has updated all motherboards with revised Intel 6 series B3 chipsets, with every SATA port now certified safe to use and the Cougar Point support chip issue resolved.
 ASUS offers multiple ways to easily identify revised products.
 Primarily, check for labels showing "New B3 Revision".
 These are clearly displayed on products and packaging.